Joint Tenancy vs Tenancy-in-Common Singapore 2026 | Nexus

 Net ABSD saving300,000 − 26,100~S$273,900

-The arithmetic favours decoupling by ~S$274K.
-The constraint that often kills the plan: can the husband qualify for the full S$1.5M loan on his income alone, under MAS Notice 645 TDSR at the 4% stress floor?
-If his solo income clears the 55% TDSR ceiling on the stressed instalment, the decoupling proceeds.
-If it doesn't, the bank refuses the refinancing and the plan stalls.
+The numbers favour decoupling by about S$274K.
+The thing that usually kills the plan is the loan, not the tax.
+Can the husband qualify for the full S$1.5M on his income alone, under MAS Notice 645 TDSR at the 4% stress floor?
+If his solo income clears the 55% TDSR ceiling on the stressed instalment, the decoupling goes ahead.
+If it doesn't, the bank declines the refinancing and the whole plan stalls.

 Switching From JT to TIC Mid-Ownership

-Joint tenancy to tenancy-in-common conversion is possible mid-ownership without a property sale, but it is a stamp duty event — nominal BSD applies on the change of legal form.
-Procedurally:
+You can convert from joint tenancy to tenancy-in-common mid-ownership without selling the property, but it's still a stamp duty event, with nominal BSD on the change of legal form.
+The steps run like this.

-Notice of severance is unilateral — one co-owner can serve notice without the other's consent, though in matrimonial property both spouses typically agree.
+The notice of severance is unilateral, so one co-owner can serve it without the other's consent.
+In practice, with matrimonial property both spouses usually agree first.

 Three Moves Before You Sign Any 99/1 Paperwork

 1. Stress-test the sole-name loan on the retaining spouse's income.
-If the retaining spouse cannot qualify for 100% of the existing mortgage on their solo income against MAS Notice 645 TDSR at the 4% stress floor, decoupling stalls at the bank refinancing step.
-Run the numbers via our TDSR/MSR affordability calculator first.
-The MAS 4% stress test guide covers the math.
+If that spouse can't qualify for 100% of the existing mortgage on their own, measured against MAS Notice 645 TDSR at the 4% stress floor, decoupling stalls at the refinancing step.
+Run the numbers through our TDSR/MSR affordability calculator first, and the MAS 4% stress test guide walks through the math.

-2. Pull the CPF Property Withdrawal Statement and SSD position.
-The bought-out spouse's CPF refund obligation and any SSD payable on the transferred share are line items in the decoupling cost.
-Properties purchased on or after 4 July 2025 are inside the new 4-year SSD ladder — see our SSD reset guide.
+2. Pull the CPF Property Withdrawal Statement and check the SSD position.
+The bought-out spouse's CPF refund and any SSD on the transferred share are real line items in the cost.
+Properties bought on or after 4 July 2025 sit inside the new 4-year SSD ladder, covered in our SSD reset guide.

-3. Get conveyancing legal advice before committing.
-Decoupling has multiple moving parts — title severance, share transfer, mortgage refinancing, CPF refund, second-property OTP timing.
-The right legal team coordinates all of these in a single transaction window.
-We work with several decoupling-experienced conveyancing firms and can refer.
+3. Get conveyancing legal advice before you commit.
+Decoupling has a lot of moving parts: title severance, share transfer, mortgage refinancing, CPF refund, and second-property OTP timing.
+A good legal team lines all of that up in one transaction window.
+We work with several conveyancing firms that handle decoupling regularly and can refer you.

-4. Grab the playbook.
-The Singapore Mortgage Free Report bundles your sole-name TDSR/MSR check at the MAS 4% stress floor, BSD/ABSD upfront-cost breakdown, the LTV/IWAA tenure trade-off, and a 16-bank rate comparison — the four numbers that decide whether decoupling clears the bank financing step.
+4. Grab the guide.
+The Singapore Mortgage Free Report bundles your sole-name TDSR/MSR check at the MAS 4% stress floor, a BSD/ABSD upfront-cost breakdown, the LTV/IWAA tenure trade-off, and a 16-bank rate comparison.
+Those are the four numbers that decide whether decoupling clears the bank financing step.

 Free Decoupling Feasibility Check